atomheartother/QTweet/TRANSLATION.md

 # Translation guide

+First of all if you've decided to help with translating QTweet - thank you!
+Translating a new language from the ground up should take you a few hours, so it's a solid bit of work!

 Our translation system uses the [Fluent syntax](https://projectfluent.org/fluent/guide/).
 You can find translation files (`.ftl`) in the `lang/` folder.
 It should be pretty self-explanatory but otherwise you can read up on Fluent syntax or ask me for help.

 ## Creating a new translation